The Royal Scam: Reference to the Eagles

 "Everything You Did" features the lyric: "Turn up the Eagles, the neighbors are listening."
-About the origin of the reference, Glenn Frey of the Eagles said: "Apparently, Walter Becker's girlfriend loved the Eagles, and she played them all the time.
+According to Glenn Frey of the Eagles, "Apparently, Walter Becker's girlfriend loved the Eagles, and she played them all the time.
 I think it drove him nuts.
 So, the story goes that they were having a fight one day and that was the genesis of the line."
-Later in 1976, in a nod back to Steely Dan for the free publicity, and inspired by the group's lyrical style, the Eagles included the line: "They stab it with their steely knives but they just can't kill the beast", in their hit-song "Hotel California".
+Later in 1976, to return the favor (and inspired by Steely Dan's lyrical style), the Eagles included the line "They stab it with their steely knives but they just can't kill the beast" in their song "Hotel California".
 Frey explained: "We just wanted to allude to Steely Dan rather than mentioning them outright, so 'Dan' got changed to 'knives', which is still, you know, a penile metaphor."
 (Note: Referring to the fact that Steely Dan was named after a dildo mentioned in William S. Burroughs' novel Naked Lunch.)
 Given that the two bands shared a manager (Irving Azoff) and the Eagles have proclaimed their admiration for Steely Dan, this was more likely part of a friendly rivalry than a feud.
 Timothy B. Schmit, who sang backing vocals on The Royal Scam, joined the Eagles in 1977, after being a featured vocalist and bassist with the band Poco.

 Packaging

 The album's cover features an image of a man in a suit sleeping on a bus stop bench in Boston and dreaming of skyscrapers with monstrous animal heads at the top.
-Meant as a satirical take on the "American Dream", artist Larry Zox originally created the painting of the skyscraper/beast hybrids for an unreleased Van Morrison album, and designer Ed Caraeff suggested superimposing a photograph of a sleeping vagrant taken by Charlie Ganse to make the cover for The Royal Scam.
+Artist Larry Zox originally created the painting of the skyscraper/beast hybrids for an unreleased Van Morrison album, and designer Ed Caraeff suggested superimposing a photograph of a sleeping vagrant taken by Charlie Ganse, his house guest, to make the cover for The Royal Scam.
+Fagen remarked that the cover had "a rather delightful relation to one of the tunes on the album.
+Also it had a nice colour.
+It looked vaguely purple; royal, regal."
 In the liner notes for the 1999 remastered reissue of the album, Fagen and Becker jokingly called it "the most hideous album cover of the seventies, bar none (excepting perhaps Can't Buy a Thrill)."